KhunKyawTunwin/NodeJs_userpermission_roles/Client/README.md

 6. [ ] Display current user and assigned role
 7. [x] Provide a logout option
 8. [x] Require users to login at least once per week
-9. [x] Provide a way to remove user access asap if needed
+9. [x] Provide a way to remove employee access asap if needed
-10. [x] Notes are assigned to specific users
+10. [x] Notes are assigned to specific employees
 11. [x] Notes have a ticket #, title, note body, created & updated dates
 12. [x] Notes are either OPEN or COMPLETED
 13. [x] Users can be Employees, Managers, or Admins